 Importance of the Research Development Section

 Scripting the research development section has a vital significance in the grant application.
-Following features make it a key section:
+The following features make it a key section:

 - It specifies the basic selection criteria for the subjects involved in your research project.